Approximately 30 miles northeast of Mexico City are the ancient city ruins of Teotihuacán.

 By Air – The closest airport to Teotihuacan is Mexico City.
 For detailed information about flights and flying, see the Mexperience guide to Air Travel in Mexico.

 By Car – Teotihuacan is located about 30 miles northwest of Mexico City.
 Take Highway 85D northwest out of the city and follow signs to San Juan Teotihuacan.
 The journey takes about an hour by road.
 Also see additional information about Driving in Mexico and Mexico’s Toll Roads on Mexperience.

 By Bus – Buses make the trip from Mexico City’s north bus terminal to the Pyramids about every 30-60 minutes.
 For detailed information about bus transportation read the Mexperience guide to Bus Travel in Mexico.

-Opening Days & Times: Tuesday-Sunday 9 am to 5 pm.
+Opening Days & Times: Open 365 days a year, 9 am to 5 pm.
+(Teotihuacan is one of the country’s very popular sites which do not close on Mondays.)
 Modest admission charges apply and there are concessions for students, children and seniors.
 On Sundays, admission is free for Mexican citizens and foreign residents (with proof of residency).”